dart-lang/language/resources/type-system/inference.md

 After processing each relevant statement, update `T` to be **UP**(`T`, `V`).

-The **actual value type** of the function literal is the value of `T` after all `return` and `yield` statements in the block body have been considered.
+The **actual value type** of the function literal is the value of `T` after all relevant `return` and `yield` statements in the block body have been processed.

 Let `T` be the **actual value type** of a function literal as computed above.
 Let `R` be the greatest closure of the typing context `K` as computed above.